hexbatch/apple-core/core-docs/core-overview.md

 * AN element can be in many element sets.
 * AN element set can contain elements not owned by the owner of the element set.
 * Element sets are altered, created and destroyed via set commands using requirements
-* Actions listening in on different lifecycle stages of an element, and when an element joins a set, can run javascript to decide to allow this and do auto transfers of elements
+* Actions listening in on different lifecycle stages of an element, and when an element joins a set, can run the remote to decide to allow this and do auto transfers of elements

 Attributes are defined by themselves, and attached to the type.
 The elements are instances of the type